Britain's EU 'Remain' campaign needs ground troops, passion

 "The EU is more than just a single market.
 They need to talk about peace, reconciliation, liberty, economic success in the last 50 years," said the former state premier, born of a Scottish father and a German mother.

-Given the bitter splits among Cameron's Conservatives, "without massive support from Labour and the unions, we won't win the referendum," McAllister told an event organized by the Bavarian conservative Hanns Seidel Foundation.
+Given the bitter splits among Cameron's Conservatives, "without massive support from Labour and the unions, we won't win the referendum," McAllister told an event organised by the Bavarian conservative Hanns Seidel Foundation.

 The Remain campaign official said Europe's leading role in the fight against climate change could help fire up young voters.
 The pro-EU camp also plans to deploy Russian President Vladimir Putin as an argument for staying in the bloc.